 When you’re renting a property with other people or have shared housing costs, it’s vital to know what your monthly outgoings will be and work out a system for paying shared bills.
 If you don’t, you could find yourself in serious financial trouble, even if you’ve paid your share.
-In many cases you’ll have signed an agreement that holds all of you responsible together and individually, for certain costs.
+In many cases you’ll have signed an agreement holding all of you responsible together and individually, for certain costs.

 Why it’s vital to pay your bills on time

 Did you know?

 If you’re named on any bill, you’re responsible for ensuring it is paid in full, regardless of whether or not it was you who ran up the costs.